 Dara Fuller asked if a "Legend" would exist on the reports that describes what codes 4 and 11 represent.
 Bryce Templeton stated that the reports would describe these code values.
-With no other questions, Nancy Dunnam called for a motion.

-Dara Fuller made a motion to approve the Texas Education Data Standards (TEDS) and Texas Student Data System (TSDS) changes proposed in HB 3706 Dropout Recovery Online Program which includes
+The ITF committee made a recommendation to approve the Texas Education Data Standards (TEDS) and Texas Student Data System (TSDS) changes proposed in HB 3706 Dropout Recovery Online Program which includes